shreystechtips/pythonbytes/projects/coils/README.md

 ### Starter Challenges

-* Write a program that prints Lonna’s dog said “whuff!!”
+* Write a program that prints *Lonna’s dog said “whuff!!”*
 * Write a program to print out the first 10 fibonacci numbers
-* Know turtle graphics?
-Write a program that draws your name in some impressive way.
 * Determine what this program does by running it many times

 ```